denizgenc/my-public-notes/operating_systems_and_tools/x86_architecture_basics.md

 These are all extensions to the x86 architecture, and are all related to floating point calculations.
 I won't cover them in great detail, because unfortunately my main source (Hyde) doesn't really cover them.

+## Memory
+(I'm going to change tack and start talking about 32-bit x86, to stay closer to the main source - I'm not as confident in using other sources for this area)

+An x86 chip running on a 32-bit OS can access up to 2^32 memory locations (~4 billion locations), Note that this implies that the amount of addressable memory is connected to the size of the registers on the CPU.

+Since x86 supports byte-addressable memory, each memory location represents one byte of data.

+So how does this work with the data and adress buses we mentioned earlier?